 The QMB Core will facilitate the quantification of mRNA and DNA requirements for faculty and staff.
 This core also offers access and consultation to technologies designed to characterize and quantify changes in gene expression.
-The QMB core is located at the MSC and adjacent to the University of Wisconsin Biotechnology Center, which is the location of the facilities required for the microarray analysis.
+The QMB core is located at the MSC and adjacent to the University of Wisconsin Biotechnology Center which offers sequencing and various proteomics services.

 Investigators unfamiliar with PCR primer design can consult with the QMB CORE to obtain the primers best suited for PCR needs, including specialized primers for nested PCRs and primer design with restriction sites for sub-cloning.
 Primer design strategies to amplify homologous sequences from species where there may not be a published target sequence are utilized.
 Design criteria are now established to utilize MIQE guidelines.